Minotaur Beetle (Typhaeus typhoeus)

 OK, they have what is an unpleasant job through human eyes but it is, none the less, an important one in the natural cycle of things.

-This is a male Minatour Beetle, identified by its amazing of three thoracic spines (ie spines coming from the thorax rather than the head like a Stag Beetle).
+This is a male Minatour Beetle, identified by its amazing array of three thoracic spines (ie spines coming from the thorax rather than the head like a Stag Beetle).

-These are found mainly in sandy soils where they bury rabbit droppings on which both adults and larvae feed.
+They are found mainly in sandy soils where they bury rabbit droppings on which both adults and larvae feed.
 They tend to be on the move in the evenings and we found this one, upside down and struggling to right itself near the farm fields at Arne where the Sika Deer feed.
 As these beetles also specialise in sheep dung it occurs to us maybe deer droppings are suitable too?